OrientalFantasy/BadFlandreSearchEngine/README.md

 index.path=your indexes files location
 ```

-- `mirror.path`: folder that contains html pages, it's sub path should match it's url, usually get it from spider.
+- `mirror.path`: folder that contains html pages, it's sub path should match it's url, usually got from spider.
 - `files.path`: after running the extract command, it will automatically create to store summarized files.
 - `index.path`: after running the index command, it will automatically create to store indexed files according to the summarized files in `files.path`.

 1. extract

-    this step aim to summarize the html content, it will collect `title`, `url` and `content` of given html files in a folder(`mirror.path`),
+    this step aiming to summarize the html content, it will collect `title`, `url` and `content` of given html files in a folder(`mirror.path`),

     then put the summarized file into `files.path` folder, naming it with md5.